ava-labs/avalanche-docs/docs/subnets/create-a-mainnet-subnet.md

 (using your binary location).
 The node has to be restarted for the changes to take effect.
 ```

+#### Restart the Node

 It's **required to restart the node**.

+### Setup Node Manually

-By choosing "Manual" instead, the tool is going to just print _instructions_.
-The user is going to have
+By choosing "Manual" instead, the tool prints _instructions_.
+The user is going to have to follow
-to follow these instructions and apply them to the node.
-Note that the IDs for the VM and Subnets is
+these instructions and apply them to the node.
+Note that the IDs for the VM and Subnet are different
-going to be different in your case.
+for each Subnet deployment and you shouldn't copy them from this tutorial.

 ```text
 ✔ Manual